An atomic Coxeter presentation: Introduction

 where $I_i,K_i\subset S$ are \emph{finitary} subsets, i.e., $W_{I_i},W_{K_i}$ are finite.
 The finitary restriction is necessary when assigning a path to \eqref{eq.multiexp}: denoting the unique Bruhat maximal element of a finite double coset $q$ by $\ma{q}$, the (forward) path for \eqref{eq.multiexp} is

 Here $p_{2i+1}$ is an $(I_0,K_i)$-coset and $p_{2i}$ is an $(I_0,I_i)$-coset, and by $(I,J)$-coset we mean $(W_I,W_J)$-double coset; see Section~\ref{ss.prelim} for more details.
 The path $p_\bullet$ ends at the $(I_0,I_m)$-coset $p_{2m}$.
-Thus, analogously to the regular case \footnote{To be more precise, the singular expressions are not analogous to the Coxeter group $W$ but to the Coxeter monoid $(W,*)$ (see Section~\ref{ss:singmon}).
-For reduced expressions, there is no difference between the two variations.}, the expression \eqref{eq.multiexp} expresses the double coset $p_{2m}$.
+Thus, analogously to the regular case\footnote{To be more precise, the singular expressions correspond to products in the Coxeter monoid $(W,*)$ (see Section~\ref{ss:singmon}), not the Coxeter group $W$.
+For reduced expressions, there is no difference between the two variations.} where \eqref{eq.regex} expresses the element $w$, the expression \eqref{eq.multiexp} expresses the double coset $p_{2m}$.
 We write in this case